Train Discriminant Analysis Classifiers Using Classification Learner App

 Validation introduces some randomness into the results.
 Your model validation results can vary from the results shown in this example.

 To view the results for a model, select the model in the Models pane, and inspect the Summary tab.
-On the Classification Learner tab, in the Models section, click Summary.
+To open this tab, click the Open selected model summary button in the upper right of the Models pane.
 The Summary tab displays the Training Results metrics, calculated on the validation set.

 Select the second discriminant model (Quadratic Discriminant) in the Models pane, and inspect the accuracy of the predictions in each class.
-On the Classification Learner tab, in the Plot and Interpret section, click the arrow to open the gallery, and then click Confusion Matrix (Validation) in the Validation Results group.
+On the Learn tab, in the Plots and Results section, click the arrow to open the gallery, and then click Confusion Matrix (Validation) in the Validation Results group.
 View the matrix of true class and predicted class results.

 Compare the results for the two discriminant models.
 For information on the strengths of different model types, see Discriminant Analysis.